-Move to the "Settings" button in the upper right.
-In the pop-up window, you will see available output settings.
+Move to the "Settings" tab in the left bar.
+In the interface, you will see available output settings.
 Adjust the parameters according to your need before entering a conversion.

-To make sure the songs you've downloaded can be organized in the same order as the original playlist, you can add the "Playlist Index" option in the "Output Organized" setting.
+To make sure the songs you've downloaded can be organized in the same order as the original playlist, you can add the "Playlist Index" option in the "Output File Name" setting.

 The "Auto" option in the "Output Format" ensures you can download songs from Spotify in the original format and quality.
 Since Spotify stores songs as MP3 files originally, the original format should be MP3.
 Or you can change the Output Format to MP3 manually.

 Step 3 Add the Wanted Spotify Playlists to Download